intelligenxe/.github/CONTRIBUTING.md

 ### The Strategist MVP

-Subsequently (or concurrently), you will be able to develop the **Strategist’s Minimum Viable Product (MVP)** by customizing the generic Agentic RAG described above.
+Concurrently, you will be able to develop the **Strategist’s Minimum Viable Product (MVP)** by customizing the generic Agentic RAG described above.
 This will primarily involve:

 - Using public documents from the client company and its industry as the **RAG knowledge base**
 - Designing the **agentic workflow prompts** according to the corporate strategy logic provided in the **Corporate Strategy** repository